Slauva/Theoretical-Mechanics/week01/README.md

 a^{\tau}_a=\varepsilon_1R_1= \frac{6t*R_3R_2R_1}{r_3r_2r_1} \to a^{\tau}_b|_{t=2}=\frac{128}{3}
 $$

-The acceleraion of block 4 is equal of tangent acceleration component of point $A$
+The acceleration of block 4 is equal of tangent acceleration component of point $A$

 $$
 \underline{\underline{v_4}} = a^{\tau}_a \to \underline{\underline{v_4|_{t=2}}}=\underline{\underline{42.67}}